PipedreamHQ/pipedream/docs/docs/apps/strava/README.md

 As soon as you do, any Pipedream workflows that connect to Strava will immediately fail to work.

-Once you've revoked Pipedream's access to your account from Stravfa, you can delete any Strava connected accounts in [your list of Pipedream Apps](https://pipedream.com/apps), as well.
+Once you've revoked Pipedream's access to your account from Strava, you can delete any Strava connected accounts in [your list of Pipedream Accounts](https://pipedream.com/accounts), as well.

 ## Strava Developer Docs